Family

 The Real Difference Between Requests and Boundaries in Relationships

-“Can you not do that?”“I need you to stop.”“That makes me uncomfortable.”
-These all sound like boundaries—but are they really?
-In therapy (and honestly, in life), we talk a lot about boundaries.
-But one of the most common misunderstandings is the difference between a request and a boundary.
-They’re both about communication, they both show […]
+“Can you not do that?”
+“I need you to stop.”
+“That makes me uncomfortable.”
+These all sound like boundaries, but they are not always actual boundaries.
+In therapy and in everyday life, we talk about boundaries a lot.
+One of the biggest points of confusion is the difference between a request and a boundary.
+Both

 The Real Difference Between Requests and Boundaries in Relationships Read More »